johndeighan/blog/README.md

 you will need to run `git pull` before it will allow you do run `git push`.

-Your changes will now be live.
+Your changes will now be live at `https://johndeighan.github.io/blog/`.